realworldocaml/book/en/08-imperative-programming.md

     );;
 val memoize : ('a -> 'b) -> 'a -> 'b = <fun>
 ```

+Note that we use `Hashtbl.Poly.create` to create a hash table using
+OCaml's built-in polymorphic hash function.
+It's also possible to
+create a hash-table using a hash function specialized to a given
+type.

 Memoization can be useful whenever you have a function that is
 expensive to recompute, and you don't mind caching old values